 The housing budget represents the biggest expense for an expatriate family in London, and properties located in zone 1 & 2 are often inaccessible due to the market price of rental properties.
 Here are some good alternatives to zone 1 and 2, with our favourite top three family areas in Zone 3, a little more remote than the heart of Central London, but well connected to central London, and with a “village” atmosphere.

 1) Wimbledon: the best area for families in London

-Due to this duality, Wimbledon offers a wide choice of property types: large family houses from the 1950s, newly built single-family houses with spacious gardens, small cottages with two bedrooms.
+As there are two hubs, Wimbledon offers a wide choice of property types.
+Large family houses from the 1950s, newly built single-family houses with spacious gardens, small cottages with two bedrooms.
 To sum up, there is something for everyone.

-The Wimbledon train station in the city centre is exceptionally well connected to Central London.
+Wimbledon train station in the town centre is very well connected to Central London.
 Trains to Waterloo take about 17 minutes.
 In addition, a less frequent service connects the area to Blackfriars, Farringdon and St Pancras.

 Average rental price per month for a two bedroom property: £1,900 in Wimbledon.
 Prices as of October 2022.

 2) Wandsworth: the best Zone 3 area for families in South-West London

 Average rental price per month for a two bedroom property: £2,150.
 Prices as of October 2022.

 3) Highgate: the best area for families in North London

-A Country lifestyle at 25 minutes of the City Centre: what more could expat families want?
+A country lifestyle within 25 minutes of the City Centre: what more could expat families want?